Sylvester Family Award

 Terms of reference summary

-The den Haan Family Semester in Dialogue student award was established at Simon Fraser University in 2017 with a generous commitment from Mike den Haan, SFU's vice-president, advancement and alumni relations.
+The den Haan Family Semester in Dialogue student award was established at Simon Fraser University in 2017 with a generous commitment from Mike den Haan, SFU's former Vice-President, Advancement and Alumni Engagement.
 The awards are intended to provide funding and recognition to a full-time undergraduate student who demonstrates exceptional promise and who is enrolled in or has successfully completed the Semester in Dialogue program.

 The Semester in Dialogue is a single term, full-time program designed to inspire students with a sense of civic responsibility and encourage their passion for improving society.
 Each term the program offers an original, interdisciplinary experience that bridges the classroom with the community and creates space for students to reflect on what they are doing and why it matters.
 Students participate in conversations with our province's thought leaders rather than listening to lectures.
 They design projects that explore issues of personal and civic importance and receive intensive feedback and mentorship from peers and faculty.